20 Things I Learned in My 20s

 The monk in this picture taught me most of the lessons you are about to read.
 This post is for him.

-When I was 22, I sat down and wrote down a list of goals I wanted to accomplish by my 30th birthday.
-The goals were ambitious and I took this list very seriously.
+When I was 22, I sat and wrote down a list of goals I wanted to accomplish by my 30th birthday.
+The goals were ambitious and I took that list very seriously.
 Today, I’ve accomplished about 1/3 of those goals.
 I’ve made significant progress on another 1/3.
 And I’ve basically done nothing about the last 1/3.

 Seven years later, I realize that it’s only when we stop years or decades later and look back that we can notice all of the dramatic changes that have taken place.
 My 20s certainly were dramatic.
 And whether or not I was able to achieve everything I was dreaming of at that time is irrelevant now.
 What matters are the lessons I learned.